 Jasmine Marcks was a teenager when she discovered her father was a killer…the strip of bloody duct tape, the bloodstain on his shirt, the long nights away from home.
 Marcks killed fourteen people before he was finally put in chains.
 But as renowned FBI profiler Karen Vail soon learns, Marcks’s reign of terror is not over.
-After writing a book about growing up the daughter of a serial killer, a letter arrives at her house—a single blank sheet of paper mailed from the maximum security prison Marcks now calls home.
+After Jasmine writes a book about growing up the daughter of a serial killer, a letter arrives at her house—a single blank sheet of paper mailed from the maximum security prison Marcks now calls home.
 Karen Vail must call on a legendary retired profiler to help find Marcks—and keep Jasmine alive.

 It’s 1995, the NYPD has just graduated a promising new patrol officer named Karen Vail—and the rookie cop is immediately put to the test: A young woman has been murdered.
 There are no forensics.
 No witnesses.
 And the manner in which she was killed is unlike anything the department has seen before.
 The offender shows no signs of stopping, however, and over the ensuing 19 years, the case that becomes known as “Hades” takes many unexpected twists and turns—as does Vail’s career.
 Spectrum is a terrific entry into the award-winning, long-running series.

 When an exclusive London art gallery is bombed, renowned FBI Profiler Karen Vail is dispatched to England to assist with the investigation.
 But what she finds there—a plot to destroy a controversial, recently unearthed 440-year-old manuscript—turns into something much larger, and a whole lot more dangerous, for the United Kingdom, the United States—and herself.

 With his trademark spirited dialogue, page-turning scenes, and well-drawn characters, National Bestselling author Alan Jacobson (“My kind of writer,” per Michael Connelly) has once again crafted an intelligent, twisting thriller destined to be talked about long after the last page is turned.